hashsquid/hashsquidbase/README.md

     -- An NFT's guardSum can be updated (owner only) if an input hash is found that satisfies the hashSum condition above -- When an NFT 1) is stolen or 2) has its guardSum updated, the guardSum is updated with the new, lower value -- If an NFT is stolen while it is listed for sale on an NFT marketplace, the marketplace's approval for the NFT is removed and the sale becomes invalid

+  When an NFT is transferred, the baseHash changes.

   FTM CA: